 Anne B. Shaver is a partner with a focus on employment and antitrust class actions.
 She is currently co-lead counsel in an Equal Pay Act case against Google, representing a certified class of female employees in California.
 She also represents a certified class of female employees challenging systemic gender discrimination Goldman Sachs.
 In the antitrust area, she represents classes of workers challenging unlawful “no-poach” agreements between employers.
-Currently, she represents financial technology employees in North Carolina, as well as employees at franchise restaurants like McDonald’s whose wages were suppressed by no-poach agreements.
+Currently, she represents financial technology employees in North Carolina, as well as employees at franchise restaurants whose wages were suppressed by no-poach agreements.

 Anne Shaver is the immediate past co-chair of the American Bar Association’s Equal Employment Opportunity Committee and a Chair of the ABA’s Labor and Employment Law Section’s National Conference.
 She is a frequent speaker on employment law and employee competition topics at conferences around the country.